akshitworkspace/pro-react-use-query/README.md

 - ❌ `removeParams`: Remove a specific param
 - 🔄 `removeAllParams`: Clear all params at once
 - 🧠 SSR-safe (won't crash on server)
+- 🕘 Preserve History Support: Initiate with `useProQuery(true)` to retain browser history when updating query params

 ---